ganto/ansible-acme_tiny/docs/getting-started.rst

 Eventually store the account key in :file:`/etc/ssl/acme-tiny/account.key`.

+.. _acme_tiny_ref_web_server_config:

 Web Server Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^

 When requesting the certificate :program:`acme-tiny` will place a challenge file in :file:`/var/www/acme-challenges` which has to be accessible through ``http://<fqdn>/.well-known/acme-challenge`` for every domain requested in the certificate.
-Make sure you add a corresponding definition in your Web server configuration.
+Make sure to point the DNS entry of the domain name configured onto the system running this role and to add a corresponding definition in your Web server configuration.

+The following snippets are meant as an example.
+Depending on the Web server configuration they need to be slightly adjusted.

 **Apache 2**